gyulamad/Screen/README.md

 Graphics graphics(tft);
 Touch touch(ts, YP, XM);
 ```
-And then create a Screen template object with the number of UI elements in it.
+Then create a Screen template object with the number of UI elements in it.
 For example, if you need `5` button use the following:
 ```
 Screen<5> screen(graphics, touch);
 ```